openframeworks/ofSite/_documentation/addons/ofxNetwork/ofxTCPClient.markdown

 This is important because the message delimiter used by your client has to match what your sever is using.
-If the server uses '\r\n', then your client needs to do the same so that the server knows when a message has ended. ofxTCPServer allows you to use whatever delimiter you want but you'll find that many servers use '\r\n'
+If the server uses '[\TCP]', which is the default for ofxTCPClient and ofxTCPServer, then your client needs to do the same so that the server knows when a message has ended. ofxTCPServer allows you to use whatever delimiter you want.